 Since this is my husband’s space, I wanted the room to feel styled yet masculine.
 That means I’m talking rustic furniture, deer antlers, military books, framed gun sketches and displayed dog tags.
 To each his own, but these are the things my husband enjoys and I wanted each item incorporated into his space.

-Create a Masculine mood board
+Create a Masculine Office Mood Board

 First things first!!